Power System Harmonics, 2nd Edition, 9780470851296

 Jos Arrillaga

 Jos Arrillaga is an experienced author, now an Emeritus Professor from the Department of Electrical and Computer Engineering at the University of Canterbury, New Zealand.
-He has written 10 books, including five on the topic of electrical power systems, such as Power System Harmonics, Second Edition, Computer Modelling of Electrical Power Systems, Second Edition and High Voltage Direct Current Transmission.
+He has written 10 books, including five for Wiley on the topic of electrical power systems, such as Power System Harmonics, Second Edition, Computer Modelling of Electrical Power Systems, Second Edition and High Voltage Direct Current Transmission.
 He has also written over 350 journal and conference papers.
 During the course of his career he has supervised around 50 PhD and 60 MSc/ME theses, most of them on the subject of high voltage direct current transmission, and he has also participated and convened several working groups.
 In 1997 he was awarded the Uno Lamm medal for outstanding contributions to HVDC transmission and he was in the New Years Honours list as a member of the New Zealand order of Merit.

 Neville Watson is a professor with the Department of Electrical and Computer Engineering at the University of Canterbury.
 His research interests include power systems, power flow and harmonics.
 He is a senior member of IEEE and member of Institution of Professional Engineers New Zealand.